DanielTellier/multi-tree.nvim/README.md

 Inside a MultiTree buffer:

 - Enter: Toggle a directory or open a file.
-The plugin attempts to open files in the previously focused window to keep the tree visible.
+The plugin attempts to open files in the previously focused window and sets that window’s local cwd to the tree’s root if enabled.
 - l: Expand a directory or open a file.
 - h: Collapse a directory or collapse its parent.
-- v: Open a file in a vertical split.
+- v: Open a file in a vertical split (sets local cwd if enabled).
-- s: Open a file in a horizontal split.
+- s: Open a file in a horizontal split (sets local cwd if enabled).
-- t: Open a file in a new tab.
+- t: Open a file in a new tab (sets local cwd if enabled).
-- C: Change the root to the selected directory.
+- C: Change the root to the selected directory (updates local cwd if enabled).
 - r: Refresh the tree.
 - q: Close the tree buffer.

+Optional “open in next tab” actions (enabled when `map_next_tab_keys = true`):

+- <leader>i: Open file on next tab.
+- <leader>I: Open file on next tab and stay in tree.
+- <leader>o: Open file in horizontal split on next tab.
+- <leader>O: Open file in horizontal split on next tab and stay in tree.
+- <leader>v: Open file in vertical split on next tab.
+- <leader>V: Open file in vertical split on next tab and stay in tree.

+To customize or disable these, see the “Custom mappings” section.

 ## Configuration